birddevelper/WYNA/README.md

-it needs following packages to be installed :
+It needs following packages to be installed :

 ```shell
 pip install tensorflow == 2.1